jcpeden/close-tech-test/README.md

 4. Currently selected items should be visually highlighted.
 5. Currently selected items' names should be shown at the top of the page.

 I refactored the original component a little but it should be very much recognisable to the component in JSFiddle.
+I spent a further 10 minutes adding some tests and maybe an additional 10 minutes more sorting out Github and this readme.

 ## How I addressed these requirements